-Hypothalamus is a small cone shapedstructure that projects downward from the brain ending into the pituitary stalk.It interlinks both the nervous systemand endocrine system.
-Though pituitarygland is known as master endocrineglands that controls the other endocrineglands, but it is, in turn controlledby the hypothalamus.
+Hypothalamus is a small cone shapedstructure that projects downward from he brain ending into the pituitary stalk.
+It interlinks nervous systemand endocrine system.
+Though both the pituitarygland is known as master endocrineglands that controls the other endocrineglands, but it is, in turn controlledby the hypothalamus.
 Hypothalamuscontains groups of neurosecretory cells.
 It produces neurotransmitters which regulate the secretions of the pituitary (Figure11.
 2).
-The hormones produced by the hypothalamus act either as a releasinghormone or as an inhibitory hormone.
+The hormones produced bythe hypothalamus act either as a releasinghormone or as an inhibitory hormone.
 In the basal region of the brain, thehypothalamic hypophyseal portalblood vessel connects hypothalamus andanterior pituitary.
-It allows hypothalamichormones to control anterior pituitarysecretion.
-The posterior pituitary isconnected with hypothalamus by a nervebundle called hypothalamic hypophysealaxis.
-It produces nerve signal posterior pituitary secretion.
-Hypothalamus maintains thatcontrol the homeostasis, blood pressure, body temperature, cardioand fluid electrolyte balance of the body.
+It allows hypothalamichormones to control anterior pituitary isconnected pituitarysecretion.
+The posterior with hypothalamus by а nervebundle called hypothalamic hypophysealaxis.
+It produces nerve signal thatcontrol the posterior pituitary secretion.
+Hypothalamus maintains homeostasis, blood pressure, body temperature, cardioand fluid electrolyte balance of the body.
 As the part of limbic system it influences various emotional responses.

-Class Chemical properties Example Amines Small, water soluble derived Adrenalin, nor adrenalin, from tyrosine or tryptophan melatonin and thyroid hormone Protein/Peptides Water soluble Insulin, glucagon and pituitary hormones Steroids Derived from cholesterol, Cortisol, aldosterone, mostly lipid soluble testosterone, oestrogen, progesterone.
+Class Chemical properties Example

+Amines Small, water soluble Adrenalin, nor adrenalin,

+derived from tyrosine or melatonin and thyroid

+tryptophan hormone

+Protein/Peptides Water soluble Insulin, glucagon and

+pituitary hormones

+Steroids Derived from Cortisol, aldosterone,

+cholesterol, mostly lipid testosterone, oestrogen,

+soluble progesterone.